Enterprise Zones and Tax Credits

 The County Brownfields Credit was established under Bill No. 107-97 (PDF).
 It provides a 50 percent property tax credit on the increased county real property tax liability for a qualified brownfields site after a voluntary cleanup or corrective plan has been completed under the Maryland VCP.
 A qualified brownfields site may receive an additional 20 percent credit if the site is located in one of the County's three Enterprise Zones, in one of 16 designated Commercial Revitalization Districts, or if the total cost of the cleanup exceeds one million dollars.
 The credit may last for ten taxable years if the site is in an Enterprise Zone.

 Read and download the brochure and application (PDF, opens in a new window).

 Baltimore County enacted Maryland's first property tax credit to encourage development of high performance buildings.
 The tax credit is available to the owner of a Baltimore County commercial building with completed LEED platinum, gold, or silver certification.

 Download and complete the application (PDF, opens in a new window).

 If your company plans to create more than 25 new jobs at a single Maryland location over the next two years, you may qualify for a State tax credit for each new job added.
 Credit up to $1000 per job or up to $1500 per job in Enterprise Zones.
 Tax credits are subject to eligibility and require approved applications.
 For details, send an email to firstname.lastname@example.org.

 Maryland Research and Development Tax Credit

-Businesses with qualified research and development expenses in Maryland may be entitled to a tax credit ranging from 3% to 10% of eligible R&D expenses.
+Businesses with qualified research and development expenses in Maryland may be entitled to a tax credit ranging from three percent to 10 percent of eligible research and development expenses.